-3.7 Describe the plans and strategies for, and assurances concerning, maximizing coordination of services provided by the State employment service under the Wagner-Peyser Act and services provided in the local area through the one-stop delivery system, to improve service delivery and avoid duplication of services.
+3.8 Describe the plans and strategies for, and assurances concerning, maximizing coordination of services provided by the State employment service under the Wagner-Peyser Act and services provided in the local area through the one-stop delivery system, to improve service delivery and avoid duplication of services.
 [WIOA Sec.
 108(b)(12)]

-The Virginia Employment Commission (VEC) administers the Wagner-Peyser system in Virginia, which assists job seekers to find employment; to assist employers in filling jobs; and to facilitate the match between job seekers and employers.
+Virginia Works administers the Wagner-Peyser system in Virginia, which assists job seekers to find employment; to assist employers in filling jobs; and to facilitate the match between job seekers and employers.
 Self-services are available to all jobseekers and employers, or jobseekers can receive information in-person at the One-Stop Employment Centers.
-SkillSource and the VCWN staff work side-by-side with Wagner-Peyser VEC staff, and do not duplicate any Wagner-Peyser staff efforts.
-SkillSource and the VCWN have a strong partnership with the Virginia Employment Commission, as they are workforce system partners, and are co-located at the Virginia Career Works - Prince William Center in Woodbridge, Virginia and the Virginia Career Works - Cherokee Avenue Center in Alexandria, Virginia.
-A representative from the VEC has sat on the Board of Directors of the VCWN for multiple years, and VEC is a member of the Northern Virginia Employer Solutions Team.
+SkillSource and the VCWN staff work side-by-side with Wagner-Peyser Virgina Works staff, and do not duplicate any Wagner-Peyser staff efforts.
+SkillSource and the VCWN have a strong partnership with Virginia Works staff, as they are workforce system partners, and are co-located at the Virginia Career Works - Prince William Center in Woodbridge, Virginia and the Virginia Career Works - Cherokee Avenue Center in Alexandria, Virginia.
+A representative from Virginia Works has sat on the Board of Directors of the VCWN for multiple years, and Virginia Works is a member of the Northern Virginia Employer Solutions Team.